 You can also use vinegar to neutralize formaldehyde.
 It absorbs all Odors from the clothes by wiping the hard surface with dampened cloth in white vinegar and drying it.

 Vinegar helps remove all tough Odors, but it is ineffective in thoroughly eliminating all formaldehyde smells.

 Indoor air pollution is one of the major concerns, leading to adverse health effects like breathing issues, watery eyes, sneezing, coughing, and son.

 US Environmental Protection Agency shows that indoor air pollutant level is 2-5 times higher compared to outdoor levels.

 The most detrimental air pollutant present in the indoor setting is formaldehyde.
 It is one of the colorless, strong, volatile gases easily released from the products used in construction.

-When you buy new products and bring them to your home, without giving it thought, it starts releasing formaldehyde which is toxic to your body.
+When you buy new products and bring them to your home, without giving them thought, it starts releasing formaldehyde which is toxic to your body.
 Continuous exposure to such chemicals can lead to severe respiratory tract issues.